GeorgeGrig/Patient-diagram-maker/README.md

 Install dependacies on the main.py, the exemaker.bat can be used to create an exe (you need pyinstaller installed)

-# This project will not be maintaned at all
+# This project will not be maintained at all